awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-topics.md

 }
 ```

-You can use the [DescribeTopicsDetectionJob](API_DescribeTopicsDetectionJob.md) operation to get the status of an existing job\.
+You can use the [ DescribeTopicsDetectionJob ](API_DescribeTopicsDetectionJob.md) operation to get the status of an existing job\.
 The example is formatted for Unix, Linux, and macOS\.
 For Windows, replace the backslash \(\\\) Unix continuation character at the end of each line with a caret \(^\)\.

 ```
-aws comprehend describe-topics-detection-job
-                --region region \
-                --job-id job ID
+aws comprehend describe-topics-detection-job --job-id job ID
-I
 ```

 You will get the following JSON in response: